 The second new national park, which was also established under the Antiquities Act on the same day is Honouliuli National Monument, located just outside of urban Honolulu in Hawaii.
 At first glance, Honouliuli appears to be the fifth national park telling the story of Japanese internment during World War II.
 The first of these is Manzanar National Historic Site in California, which was established as a national park in 1992.
 Manzanar was established after a detailed special resource study by the National Park Service on Japanese internment and was selected because it was the first internment camp to be established, the California desert had left Manzanar relatively well-preserved, and its proximity to the main highway between southern California and many of California’s ski resorts insured that it would be relatively accessible to visitation.
 The other three are:

-- Minidoka National Historic Site in Idaho (and also including a small memorial in Washington State), which established in 2001;
+- Minidoka National Historic Site in Idaho (and also including a small memorial in Washington State), was established in 2001;

 - the Tule Lake Internment Camp in northern California, which was the largest internment camp, was established (along with sites around Pearl Harbor in Hawaii and in the Aleutian Islands in Alaska) as part of World War II Valor in the Pacific National Monument in 2008; and finally,

 - the Memorial to Japanese-American Patriotism in World War II, which is part of the National Capital Parks in downtown Washington, DC.